min2ha/ukwa-site/content/target/54398/index.en.md

   "start_date": "2017-06-08T09:00:00Z"
 }

-# Welsh Government: Review of Health and Social Care

 This is the Welsh Government's review of health and social care in Wales.
 A report will be published by Christmas 2017.
 The report will consider the current situation in addition to setting out the challenges facing health and social care over the next 5-10 years.